ninicksicard/Graphi-t-/README.md

 - [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter): CustomTkinter library for advanced GUI features and styling
 - [matplotlib](https://matplotlib.org/): Matplotlib library for 3D plotting capabilities
 - [numpy](https://numpy.org/): NumPy library for array manipulation and mathematical functions
+- [pynsist](https://pypi.org/project/pynsist/): Pynsist is a tool to build Windows installers for your Python applications
+- [NSIS](https://nsis.sourceforge.io/Download): (Nullsoft Scriptable Install System) is a professional open source system to create Windows installers.
+It is designed to be as small and flexible as possible and is therefore very suitable for internet distribution.

 ## Contributing